 It could be the reason why your dog keeps sneezing.
-This is highly contagious and is spread between dogs the same way common cold is passed in humans.
+This is highly contagious and is spread between dogs the same way the common cold is passed in humans.

 Fungi are found everywhere in our environment, but some dogs can develop a nasal or sinus infection from Aspergillus, Cryptococcus, and Blastomycoses.
 Once the fungus contacts the nose and sinuses, infection follows that can cause them to sneeze.

 Idiopathic lymphoplasmacytic rhinitis occurs when the respiratory system is overactive and creates inflammation in the nasal passages.
-It is a frequent cause of chronic nasal discharge and sneezing.
+It is a frequent cause of the chronic nasal discharge and sneezing.